BINF-3101/Lab_6_comparative_genomics_1/README.md

 module load anaconda3

-sequence_cleaner.py SRR0000.cds.fasta
+python sequence_cleaner.py SRR0000.cds.fasta
-sequence_cleaner.py SRR0000.prot.fasta
+python sequence_cleaner.py SRR0000.prot.fasta

 ```

+This will produce two new files
+clear_SRR0000.prot.fasta
+clear_SRR0000.cds.fasta

+**Use the clear files moving forward**

+# LQ 1

+How many sequences are in your **clear** prot.fasta file?

 ## Step 3 blastx command

-You will be using **blastx** to search your protein coding sequences with the nucleotide sequence of PGM1.
+You will be using **blastx** to search your protein-coding sequences with the nucleotide sequence of PGM1.

 You can read all about the blast command line options here: https://www.ncbi.nlm.nih.gov/books/NBK279684/